 Compare Platforms to Make the Most of Your Online Store

 Start by estimating your budget.
 How much can you spend to build your online store?
 Compare the prices of different platforms.
-Don’t forget to calculate any extra costs for capabilities, such as adding external links or multiple payment methods.
+Don’t forget to calculate extra costs for capabilities, such as adding external links or multiple payment methods.

 Now you should have an even shorter list of platforms that fit your budget and time constraints.
 If any offer free trials or similar promotions, try them out!
 A website builder might not ask for a fee until it’s time to launch, so get a feel for site functionality and how website design works.
 Also, look for examples of how others have used these platforms online.